davidje13/websocket-express/README.md

 ## API

 The main method is `Router.ws`.
-This accepts a (possibly asynchronous) function with 3 parameters; the request, the websocket, and a `next` callback to be invoked if the request is rejected for any reason.
+This accepts a (possibly asynchronous) function with 3 parameters; the request, the response, and a `next` callback to be invoked if the request is rejected for any reason.

-If the request is accepted, the function should attach `message` and `close` event listeners and can continue to handle the WebSocket as normal.
+If the request is accepted, the function should call `accept` to get a WebSocket, attach `message` and `close` event listeners and can continue to handle the WebSocket as normal.

 If the request is rejected, `next` should be called (possibly with an error description), and the next possible handler, or the error